US STOCKS-Wall Street rebounds as focus shifts to White House race | Business

 Investors betting on a Biden administration, which is expected to deliver a massive fiscal stimulus and promote green energy, have fueled a rally in solar stocks, industrials and small-cap names in recent weeks.
 On the other hand, JP Morgan has listed Bank of America , Wells Fargo and Citigroup in its "Trump basket" of stocks.
 The S&P banks index added 0.6%.

-Among the biggest supports to the S&P 500 were Apple Inc , Facebook Inc and Amazon.com Inc, all of which rose between 0.8% and 1.3% after falling sharply in the previous session.
-All major S&P sectors were higher, with technology and consumer staples leading gains.
+Clorox Co gained 5% after reporting its strongest quarterly sales growth in more than two decades and raising its full-year revenue forecast as coronavirus-driven hygiene needs escalated demand for everything from disinfectants to water filters.
+Market research firm Nielsen Holdings Plc gained 6.6% on plans to sell its consumer goods data unit for $2.7 billion to private equity firm Advent International.

-Estee Lauder Cos Inc rose 5.8% after the cosmetics company beat estimates for quarterly results, benefiting from strong Chinese demand and a surge in online orders for its skincare products.
-Market research firm Nielsen Holdings Plc gained 7% on plans to sell its consumer goods data unit for $2.7 billion to private equity firm Advent International.
+The S&P airlines index fell 2.2%, while cruise operators Carnival Corp and Norwegian Cruise Line Holdings Ltd shed 4% and 6% respectively, reflecting fears over a relentless surge in COVID-19 cases.
+Advancing issues outnumbered declining ones on the NYSE by a 3.8-to-1 ratio.
+On the Nasdaq, a 2.5-to-1 ratio favored advancers.

 - READ MORE ON: